-- 1 Control due to a majority of voting rights. - 2 Control due to rights to appoint, reassign or remove members of the key management personnel. - 2 Control due to contractual arrangements to determine the direction of the relevant activities. - 4 No control due to contractual arrangements or legal circumstances. - 5 No significant influence due to contractual arrangements or legal circumstances. - 6 Significant influence due to contractual arrangements or legal circumstances. - 7 Not consolidated due to immateriality.
+Control due to rights to appoint, reassign or remove members of the key management personnel.

+- 2 Control due to contractual arrangements to determine the direction of the relevant activities. - 4 No control due to contractual arrangements or legal circumstances. - 5 No significant influence due to contractual arrangements or legal circumstances. - 6 Significant influence due to contractual arrangements or legal circumstances.

-- 8 Not accounted for using the equity method due to immateriality. - 9 Exemption pursuant to Section 264b German Commercial Code. - 10 Exemption pursuant to Section 264 (3) German Commercial Code. - 11 Values according to the latest available local GAAP financial statements; the underlying fiscal year may differ from the Siemens fiscal year. - 12 Siemens AG is a shareholder with unlimited liability of this company. - 13 A consolidated affiliated company of Siemens AG is a shareholder with unlimited liability of this company.
+- Values according to the latest available local GAAP financial statements; the underlying fiscal year may differ from the Siemens fiscal year. - 12 Siemens AG is a shareholder with unlimited liability of this company.